- Who are we and what do we do?

 - Automated decision-making

-Tommy's exists to save babies' lives.
+Tommy's is the leading charity in the UK working to improve maternity care and save babies' lives.
 We fund research into the causes and prevention of pregnancy complications that lead to miscarriage, stillbirth and premature birth.
-We also provide pregnancy health information for parents-to-be.
+We also provide health information to support parents throughout their pregnancy journey.

 Tommy’s is registered as a charity in England and Wales (registered charity number 1060508), and in Scotland (registered charity number SC039280).
 We are also registered as a company limited by guarantee (company number 3266897).